2016 HSC Rules and Procedures guide

 7.7 Conduct during the examinations

-- The presiding officer and examination supervisors are in charge of students:
+(ii) The presiding officer and supervisors are in charge of students:

-- take a mobile phone or programmable watch or device into the examination room
+(a) take a mobile phone or programmable watch or device, including smart watches, into the examination room

-- take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by the BOSTES
+(b) take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by BOSTES

-- eat in the examination room, except as approved by the BOSTES, eg for diabetic students
+(g) eat in the examination room, except as approved by BOSTES, eg for diabetic students

 Answers not written in English, except where required or permitted by the question paper, will have zero marks awarded.